Overview of the spiritual hierarchies

 How to 'study' or develop insight or a comprehension into the nature and workings of the spiritual hiearchies?

-This site proposes to study spiritual science comprehensively, as the Body of Knowledge of universal eternal wisdom that it is, and through this develop one's appreciation for the workings of the various hierarchies that appear in the descriptions and explanations on microcosm and macrocosm.
-This is a basis that can only be integrated through imaginative insight, where the multitude of perspectives can blend.
+To gain insight in what is meant with spiritual hierarchies, this proposes to study spiritual science comprehensively as Body of Knowledge of universal eternal wisdom, and - through this - develop one's appreciation for the workings of the various hierarchies that appear in the descriptions and explanations of both microcosm and macrocosm.

 Related pages